How to Track Your Crypto Portfolio Like a Pro

 Linking an exchange via API lets your portfolio update automatically whenever you make a trade.
 It eliminates manual entry and keeps your data in sync around the clock.

-• Binance auto-sync is fully supported: connect once and your balances stay up to date
+- Binance auto-sync is fully supported: connect once and your balances stay up to date automatically

 Organize with Multiple Portfolios

 As your crypto activity grows, separating holdings into distinct portfolios keeps things clear.
-You can slice by strategy, exchange, or purpose to track performance where it matters.
+You can slice by strategy, exchange, or time horizon to track performance where it matters.

 Monitor & Analyze Performance